FK Velež Mostar: Stadium

+Following their forced displacement from the historic Stadion pod Bijelim Brijegom during the Bosnian War in 1992, Velež established a new home ground in the Vrapčići suburb, playing their first official match at the site on 25 November 1995.
+Initially known as Stadion Vrapčići, the ground was gradually built up from a basic local pitch into a permanent football facility.

+The club's long-term future at the site was legally secured on the 12th of October 2012 when the City Council of Mostar granted Velež a 40-year lease to utilize the complete stadium complex free of charge.
+This major administrative upgrade expanded the club's control beyond the initial 8,000 square meter playing field, incorporating all newly constructed stands and auxiliary training grounds.
+This secure, multi-decade arrangement provided the institutional framework necessary for Velež to meet stringent UEFA stadium licensing criteria and legally pursue major modern capital investments, including the hybrid pitch and the southern stand expansion.

+In 2017, the venue was officially renamed Stadion Rođeni in honor of the club's iconic nickname.

 Rivalry

 FK Velež's main rival is HŠK Zrinjski Mostar, the other team from Mostar.
 The match between the two Mostar teams is called the Mostar derby.
 The first match between Velež Mostar and Zrinjski was played during the 1920s, but when Zrinjski was banned (from 1945 to 1992) for playing in the fascist league during World War II, the rivalry stopped.
 During Velež's glory days in the Yugoslav First League, they were the only major club from Mostar and were supported by all people from the city of Mostar.
 After the war Zrinjski was reformed, and they became a symbol of the Croatian side of Mostar (west side) and Velež become a symbol of the Bosniak side (east side).
 On 1 March 2000, Zrinjski and Velež played a friendly game, for the first time after Zrinjski was reformed.
 The game was played in Sarajevo and the result was a 2–2 draw.
 The first official league game was played on 18 August 2000 at the Bijeli Brijeg Stadium.
 Zrinjski won 2–0.

 The rivalry is both local and ethnic.
 FK Velež and their fans, called Red Army are predominantly Bosniaks, while Zrinjski and their fans called Ultras are Croats.
 Making the rivalry bigger is the fact that Zrinjski stadium was Velež's stadium during their glory days in Yugoslavia, but because of the war, Velež was forced to move from their stadium, which was located in the western part of Mostar, and build a new stadium on the other side of the city.